 This Sunday I had the pleasure of joining Tru Tel Aviv organised by Karen Azulai for the second time.
 The Israeli market is my constant source of inspiration and so I left the event with plenty of notes and several small epiphanies!
-Here’s a summary of the topic I tackled along with a group of the attendees.
+Here’s a summary of the topic I tackled along with a group of the attendees: the intangibles in the sourcing process.

 When setting out to source candidates were always presented with a set of requirements.
 Depending on the process you may be equipped with a job description, a candidate profile – and you should be able to discuss these during an intake meeting.